 "AIDS prevention messages had not weighed the needs and experience of HIV- men specifically, choosing instead to broadcast a generic "play safe" themed tailored to avoid offending men who were HIV+.
 Other language in the AIDS liturgy seemed to dangerously minimise the impact of HIV and failed to state plainly that being HIV- is better than being HIV+."

 ~ Duncan Osborne [Author, Suicide Tuesday]

-In San Francisco, Stop AIDS Project was vehemently attacked by politically-correct AIDS organisations and community health groups for its upfront, non-sugar coated but truthful 2002 HIV Is No Picnic campaign - a series of posters depicting the ravages of AIDS, including lipoatrophy (above) and crix belly - while more recently the city's AIDS Health Project was bombarded with complaints for displaying a banner proclaiming "Stay Healthy, Stay Negative", due to the slogan's implication that HIVers are not healthy.
+In San Francisco, Stop AIDS Project was vehemently attacked by politically-correct HIV organisations and community health groups for its upfront, non-sugar coated but truthful 2002 HIV Is No Picnic campaign - a series of posters depicting the ravages of full-blown AIDS, including lipoatrophy (above) and crix belly - while more recently the city's AIDS Health Project was bombarded with complaints for displaying a banner proclaiming "Stay Healthy, Stay Negative", due to the slogan's implication that HIVers are not healthy.

 "I really wish people could come and sit in here for a day and observe all the wasting, all the fat bellies.
 If we had these photos out there, maybe things would be a little different."

 ~ Sally Putnam [Nurse Co-ordinator, AIDS Consultation Centre, Maine]

 During the early years of the disease, MSM who displayed AIDS symptoms were often made to feel alienated from the rest of gay society.
 Today, in large coastal cities around the US, being HIV+ is the status quo and HIV- men can find themselves marginalised and even excluded from the HIV+ mainstream; a form of reverse social stigmatisation that is prompting some to deliberately dispense with precautions and become infected simply in order to conform to the so-called "norm", or fraternity, of HIVers.